Toronto Transportation Commission: Trolley bus lines

 The TTC once operated trolley buses on 10 routes, mostly on downtown routes and a few in the northern limits of the City of Toronto.
 The first route began operation with four buses on June 19, 1922, from a shed on Merton St. This early trolley coach operation was replaced by a streetcar line.
 In later years, many of these routes replaced streetcar routes, using the old overhead power system which was adapted to dipole service.
 The buses consisted of a standard bus platform with electric motors with two trolley poles connected to electrical lines above.

-Routes served by trolley buses included:
+The second, main trolley bus system operated from 1947 to 1993.